MDG Technology patterns for common EA use cases

 String | Service level expectation |

-manualefforthours |
+manual_effort_hours |

 Decimal | Est. human effort per instance |